 Q: What is a lacrosse officials uniform and where can I get one?

-A: Black hat with white piping, stripped shirt, black shorts with pockets and belt loops (no cargo shorts or gym shorts), Fox-40 whistle, two yellow flags, low black socks, black shoes, measuring tape, scorecard, pencil.
-Uniform Checklist.
+A: Black hat with white piping, stripped shirt, black shorts with pockets and belt loops (no cargo shorts or gym shorts), Fox-40 whistle, two yellow flags, 20-Second Timer, low black socks, black shoes, measuring tape, scorecard, pencil.

 You can order uniform and equipment from ZebraWear, Honigs and the Officials Corner.
-(A Lacrosse Officials Starter Package is also available)
+(A Lacrosse Officials Starter Package is typically available)